Etale and crystalline companions, II: Introduction

 With this definition, we can state a theorem answering \cite[Conjecture~1.2.10]{deligne-weil2} (and more precisely \cite[Conjecture~0.1.1]{kedlaya-companions} or \cite[Conjecture~1.1]{cadoret}), incorporating Crew's proposal \cite[Conjecture~4.13]{crew-mono} to interpret (vi) by reading the phrase ``petit camarade cristalline'' to mean ``companion in the category of overconvergent $F$-isocrystals.''
 (The definition of an overconvergent $F$-isocrystal was unavailable at the time of \cite{deligne-weil2}; it was subsequently introduced by Berthelot \cite{berthelot-mem}.)
 See Corollary~\ref{C:deligne} for the proof.

-\begin{theorem} Let $\calE$ be an $\ell$-adic coefficient object which is irreducible with determinant of finite order.
+\begin{theorem} Let $\calE$ be an $\ell$-adic coefficient which is irreducible with determinant of finite order.
 (Recall that we allow $\ell=p$ here.)
 In the following statements, $x$ is always quantified over all closed points of $X$, and $\kappa(x)$ denotes the residue field of $x$. \begin{enumerate} \item[(i)] $\calE$ is \emph{pure of weight $0$}: for every algebraic embedding of $\overline{\QQ}_\ell$ into $\CC$ and all $x$, the images of the eigenvalues of $F_x$ all have complex absolute value $1$. \item[(ii)] For some number field $E$, $\calE$ is \emph{$E$-algebraic}: for all $x$, the characteristic polynomial of $F_x$ has coefficients in $E$.
-(Beware that the roots of this polynomial need not belong to a single number field as $x$ varies.) \item[(iii)] $\calE$ is \emph{$p$-plain}: for all $x$, the eigenvalues of $F_x$ have trivial $\lambda$-adic valuation at all finite places $\lambda$ of $E$ not lying above $p$. \item[(iv)] For every place $\lambda$ of $E$ above $p$ and all $x$, every eigenvalue of $F_x$ has $\lambda$-adic valuation at most $\frac{1}{2} \rank(\calE)$ times the valuation of $\#\kappa(x)$. \item[(v)] For any prime $\ell' \neq p$, there exists an $\ell'$-adic coefficient object $\calE'$ which is irreducible with determinant of finite order and is a companion of $\calE$. \item[(vi)] As in (v), but with $\ell' = p$. \end{enumerate} \end{theorem}
+(Beware that the roots of this polynomial need not belong to a single number field as $x$ varies.) \item[(iii)] $\calE$ is \emph{$p$-plain}: for all $x$, the eigenvalues of $F_x$ have trivial $\lambda$-adic valuation at all finite places $\lambda$ of $E$ not lying above $p$. \item[(iv)] For every place $\lambda$ of $E$ above $p$ and all $x$, every eigenvalue of $F_x$ has $\lambda$-adic valuation at most $\frac{1}{2} \rank(\calE)$ times the valuation of $\#\kappa(x)$. \item[(v)] For every prime $\ell' \neq p$ and every place $\lambda$ of $E$ above $\ell'$, there exists an $\ell'$-adic coefficient $\calE'$ which is irreducible with determinant of finite order and is a companion of $\calE$ with respect to $\lambda$. \item[(vi)] As in (v), but with $\ell' = p$. \end{enumerate} \end{theorem}

 Of the various aspects of Theorem~\ref{T:deligne}, all were previously known for $X$ of dimension 1, and all but (vi) for general $X$ (see below); consequently, the new content can also be expressed as follows (answering \cite[Conjecture~0.5.1]{kedlaya-companions}).
 See Corollary~\ref{C:companion p} for the proof.